luispedro/metarabbit/draft-links.rst

     already knew that" is misleading; the actual criticism is "someone has already claimed that."

-They also discuss how for-profit actors (pharma and biotech) have better incentives to replicate:
+They also discuss how for-profit actors (pharma and biotech) have better incentives to replicate (and get it right, not published; in the first place):

     Investing hundreds of thousands of dollars on a new treatment that is ineffective is a waste of resources and an enormous burden to patients in